Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Jinja2 introduction

-- For loop, assignments, escaping
+- For loops, assignments, and escaping

 Pillar

-- Secure storage
+- Secure data storage

 Extending Salt